chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_novelty.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
 Squares being points fed after the learning.

-#### Proposed solution
-In our proposed enhancement, we clearly have to deal with this issue.
 ##### Isolation Forest
 For the ease of implementing and experimenting, we created a Ruby Gem implementing the Isolation Forest algorithm.
 It is open-source and available online at.
 - [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací